laiyutong/AWS/AWS workshop2/README.md

 <h2>Introduction of AWS services</h2>
 <b>S3 Bucket</b>: Amazon Simple Storage Service (Amazon S3) is an <code>object</code> storage service offering industry-leading scalability, data availability, security, and performance.<br><br>
 <b>DynamoDB</b>: Amazon DynamoDB is a fully managed <code>NoSQL</code> database service that provides fast and predictable performance with seamless scalability.<br><br>
+<b>IAM</b>: AWS Identity and Access Management (IAM) is a web service that helps you securely control access to AWS resources.
+With IAM, you can centrally manage permissions that control which AWS resources users can access.
+You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.
 <b>Elastic Beanstalk</b>: With Elastic Beanstalk, you can quickly deploy and manage applications in the AWS Cloud <code>without having to learn about the infrastructure</code> that runs those applications.
 Elastic Beanstalk reduces management complexity without restricting choice or control.
 You simply upload your application, and Elastic Beanstalk automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.<br>

 <h2>Goal</h2>